 Turn off the Barrier Highway at Wilcannia, midway between Broken Hill and Cobar and travel on a fully sealed road one hour north to White Cliffs.

 08 8091 5155

 This unique town has a variety of opal showrooms, galleries and spots where you can fossick.
-There is take-away and limited groceries at the General Store; the Red Earth Opal Showroom & Café for coffee and cake; dinners available at the Outback Store and Underground Motel (bookings by 4 p.m. required), free bbq's at the caravan park and a great watering hole at the White Cliffs Hotel/Motel.
+There is take-away and limited groceries at the General Store; the Red Earth Opal Showroom & Café for coffee and cake; dinners available at the Outback Store and Underground Motel (bookings by 4 p.m. required), free bbq's at the caravan park.

 Our community of less than 200 people has one Hotel-Motel and the Underground Motel, a caravan park and camping areas up around the opal fields where you can try your luck 'noodling' on any of the 50,000 abandoned dumps.

 Caravan and camping area - powered sites.
 Amenities with coin operated hot showers.
 Brand new camp kitchen and B.B.Q.s available.